I recently saw a question on a LinkedIn discussion group asking: What is an Agile PMO?

 The key to understanding this issue is to first understand that there is not a binary and mutually-exclusive choice between “Agile” and “Waterfall”.
 It is better to think of this as a range of alternatives between heavily plan-driven at one extreme and heavily adaptive at the other extreme.
 That looks something like this:

 And, the right approach is to fit the methodology to the nature of the project and business environment rather than going in the other direction and attempting to force-fit projects and business to some kind of canned approach (whatever it might be – Agile or not).
+The approach you select for your business will have a big impact on the role of the PMO.
+Here’s an article with more detail on this:

 What’s the General Role of a PMO in Any Organization?